Adam Goodes: Apology

 In April 2019, on the eve of the premiere of one of the documentary films about the controversy and how it affected Goodes, The Final Quarter, the AFL and all of its 18 clubs, including Sydney, issued an unreserved apology for the sustained racism and events which drove Goodes out of the game.
 They said:Adam, who represents so much that is good and unique about our game, was subject to treatment that drove him from football.
 The game did not do enough to stand with him, and call it out.
 Failure to call out racism and not standing up for one of our own let down all Aboriginal and Torres Strait Islander players, past and present.
 Our game is about belonging.
 We want all Australians to feel they belong and that they have a stake in the game.
 We will not achieve this while racism and discrimination exists in our game...
 We will stand strongly with all in the football community who experience racism or discrimination.
 We are unified on this, and never want to see the mistakes of the past repeated.

 The statement also said that the football community "pledged to continue to fight all forms of racism and discrimination, on and off the field".

 In media and the arts

 TV and advertising

 In August 2014, his ancestry was researched and shown on the SBS TV series Who Do You Think You Are?.
 In 2024, he was interviewed by autistic journalism students on the ABC TV series The Assembly.

 In October 2015, David Jones department stores announced the selection of Goodes as a brand ambassador.
-His role would include advising on matters related to indigenous reconciliation.
-Besides that Goodes also served as a product ambassador for Qantas; according to the airline's online magazine Travel Insider he mentioned as having traveled to places such as New York City and East Africa.
+His role would include advising on matters related to Indigenous reconciliation.
+Besides that, Goodes also served as a product ambassador for Qantas; according to the airline's online magazine, Travel Insider, he mentioned having travelled to places such as New York City and East Africa.